Ijee/Amazeing/README.md

 Contributions are welcome! :heart:

-**If you like what you see and just want to show some appreciation you can do so at [ko-fi](https://ko-fi.com/ijeee).**
+**If you like what you see and just want to show some appreciation, you can do so on [ko-fi](https://ko-fi.com/ijeee).**

-In general there are quite a few TODOs in this project and I haven't come around to creating issues instead.
-Some of them might be a good start for a first pull request and some may just sound really confusing because it is either based on old information or just poorly written.
+There are quite a few TODOs throughout this project, but I haven't created specific issues for them yet.
+Some of these tasks might be a good start for a first pull request, while others might be based on old information or poorly written notes.

 Either way please create an issue first to avoid unnecessary work and to check if the feature/bug in question is something that you can work on.
-While I appreciate any help I can get this project is stil something I created for me to keep on learning from.
 PRs without any kind of discussion beforehand will almost certainly not be accepted.

-There certainly are bugs present in the algorithms itself and fixing those kind of issues will always take priority over new features in general.
+When bugs related to the algorithms themselves are reported, they will always be prioritized over new features."

 -   Please respect the [Angular style guide](https://angular.io/guide/styleguide) for contributions.
 -   This project also adheres to [conventional commits](https://www.conventionalcommits.org/).
 -   Code comments only when necessary but always for functions.

 **Note:** The project is based on my other project which is quite boring in comparison to be honest.
 Have a look [here](https://github.com/Ijee/Game-of-Life-Angular).